 American Sociological Association: Sociology Degrees Since 1966

-The above graph shows the fluctuations in the number of Bachelors, Masters and Doctorate degrees awarded between 1966 and 2012.
-Across degree levels, there was a period of high growth in the number of sociology degrees awarded between the late 1960s and early 1970s. and again in the late 1980s.
-Bachelors degrees experienced the most dramatic fluctuations.
-In contrast, Masters degrees and PhDs warded during this period have remained fairly steady.
-Despite fluctuations, the number of sociologists receiving degrees has grown substantially since 1966.
+The above graph shows the fluctuations in the number of bachelor's, master's, and doctorate degrees awarded between 1966 and 2012.
+Across degree levels, there was a period of high growth in the number of sociology degrees awarded between the late 1960s and early 1970s, followed by another upswing beginning in the late 1980s.
+Bachelor's degrees experienced the most dramatic fluctuations.
+In contrast, master's degrees and doctorate degrees awarded during this period have remained fairly steady.

 Data: tabular version of this data is available in MS EXCEL format.